finos/glue/docs/BP_People/Bank_Employee.md

 They show who is responsible for different client-specific relationship.

+If the organisational structure drives data access security, the Job Function, which models an employee,

+it will be linked to the user through which this employee logs into the system.

 | Primary Key ('id')|.|ENGINE = InnoDB|.|.|
 |---|---|---|---|---|
  | Column Name| Data Type|PK Primary Key, NN-Not Null, Null|Example| Comment|